-Disclaimer: On the Growers Choice blog, we aim to educate you about cannabis, how it can help, and how it can affect you.
+Disclaimer: On the Growers Choice blog, we aim to educate you about cannabis, how it can potentially help, and how it can affect you.
 While more and more people are turning to cannabis to treat mental health conditions, the scientific jury is still out on its benefits and long-term effects.
 We do not advocate replacing prescription medication or beginning to use cannabis for medical reasons without first speaking with a doctor.
 Please do your research, never rely on a single source for your information, and use responsibly!

 Why does cannabis affect your mood?

 Most people know by now that cannabis affects the brain.
 Specifically, it is the cannabinoids in the plant that generate all the effects this multipurpose plant provides.
-Cannabinoids are naturally occurring compounds that, interestingly, match really well to certain “receptors” already in our bodies.
+Cannabinoids are naturally occurring compounds that, interestingly, match to certain “receptors” already in our bodies.
 Because this link was discovered during early research into THC (the most prominent of the 80-plus cannabinoids), the system of receptors in the human body is often called the endocannabinoid system.

 This system is responsible for the production and dispersal of chemicals that help our bodies maintain homeostasis or equilibrium — something vital to our continued health and wellbeing, both physically and mentally.
 When this balance is thrown off, due to illness or other factors, we can feel crappy for a few hours, or get really sick.

 There are two types of receptors in the endocannabinoid system: CB1 and CB2.
-Cannabis doesn’t affect everyone the same, and that different types have different effects because the concentrations of these receptors are different throughout the body and from person to person.
+Cannabis doesn’t affect everyone the same, and different types have different effects because the concentrations of these receptors are different throughout the body and from person to person.

 CB1 receptors mostly exist in the brain, so cannabinoids that activate primarily CB2 receptors, which exist throughout the body, are going to have less of a psychoactive effect.
 This is a very simplified description, of course, but it should help make clear why cannabis has so many different effects.

-Cannabis and Depression
+Cannabis and Anxiety

-There is no evidence that marijuana causes depression, but that isn’t to say it’s harmless either, necessarily.
+There is no evidence that marijuana causes anxiety, but that isn’t to say it’s harmless either, necessarily.
 It seems the biggest potential issue with using marijuana — and this goes for any mental health-related toking — is the risk that the body will become dependent on the cannabinoids.

 Lots of people light up or nibble on a brownie when they get home from work, to help alleviate stress.
 When talking about mental health and moods, it is essential to point out that stress — while problematic in its own ways — is not anxiety, which is a mental health disorder.